getanteon/anteon/engine_docs/EXAMPLES.md

 ## Example 2: Success Criteria

 Ddosify engine supports success criteria.
 You can set a success criteria for the entire test based on server or assertion errors.
 If the success criteria is not met the engine will stop the test based on `abort` and `delay` keywords.
 If you set `abort` to `true` the engine will stop the test immediately after `delay` seconds.
 If you set `abort` to `false` the engine will not stop the test.
+For more: [Success Criteria](./README.md#success-criteria-pass--fail).

 - Create a Ddosify configuration file called: `config.json`
 ```json